Simonne Jones

-Simonne Jones (born Simonne Michelle Jones in Los Angeles, California) is a producer, singer, composer, model and visual artist based in Berlin.
+Simonne Michelle Jones (born February 23, 1987) is a producer, singer, composer, model and visual artist based in Berlin.

 Early life

 Simonne Jones was born and raised in Hollywood, California.
 She is of Cherokee and Barbadian descent.
 Her maternal great-grandfather, Sir Frank Mortimer Maglinne Worrell, is an accomplished West Indies cricketer and senator.
 Simonne grew up playing the piano.
-She taught herself to read music at age 3 and by age ten started composing music.
-As a young teen, Jones began to produce her own music while learning to become a multi-instrumentalist.
+She taught herself to read music at age 3 and by the age of 10, started composing music.
+As a young teenager, Jones began to produce her own music while learning to become a multi-instrumentalist.

 When Jones was 15, she graduated high school by homeschooling herself.
 A year later, Elite Model Management signed Jones to a modeling contract at age 16.
 That same year, she moved across the country and began her college career at the University of Maryland, Baltimore County where she received her bachelor's degree in Biomedical research, and Visual arts with honors in 2008.
-While there, Jones pursued both scientific and artistic interests.
+While she was there, Jones pursued both scientific and artistic interests.
 These included being awarded a research grant to implement an HIV awareness program in Ghana and working for the Howard Hughes Medical Institute to conduct nuclear magnetic resonance imaging studies, and molecular cloning on mutated HIV-1 cells in an attempt to find a cure for the disease.
 She also debuted her first exhibition as a visual artist at Studio Art Center International (SACI) in Florence, Italy in 2007 and held her first solo exhibition as a painter in Manhattan.

 Jones, after being accepted into medical school, changed her mind on a medical career and moved to Berlin to pursue a career in music.
-The Guardian wrote, "When faced with the decision between a career in science or music, she chose both.
+The Guardian wrote, "When faced with the decision between a career in science or music, she chose both".